chrisdalke/website/content/_index.md

 # About Me

 I'm Chris!
 I'm a full-stack software engineer with a focus on telemetry, data visualization, and controls for hardware systems.
+I use my software background to build highly-interactive applications for the physical world.

 I bring a unique interdisciplinary skillset that combines software, mechanical & electrical prototyping, and fabrication.

 Outside of engineering, I love running, boating, and the outdoors!
 I graduated from the University of Rochester in 2019.
 While there, I ran on the Track and Cross Country teams as a middle distance runner.